daajoe/mccompetition.org/2024/mc_description.md

 ## Submission
 Register an Account with [StarExec](https://www.starexec.org/starexec/secure/explore/spaces.jsp?id=441292).
  We will give you access and you will be able to upload your solver there.
+Also, please register in [this form](https://forms.gle/Xf3GfSLVkRDJSspK7).

 ## Format